High alert in UP as glacier breaks off in neighbouring Uttarakhand | Science-Environment

 In Ballia too, the district administration alerted people, according to District Magistrate Shrihari Pratap Shahi.

-Irrigation officials said the department is on alert and the Ganga is flowing almost five metres below the danger mark.
+Irrigation officials said the department was on alert and the Ganga was flowing almost five metres below the danger mark.

 In Shahjahanpur, people on ''kalpvaas''(a peiod of austerity observed by devotess in the month of Magha near the river banks) are being taken to safer places while others have been told to remain alert.

-District Magistrate Indra Kumar Singh told PTI, ''During the month of Magha, 'kalpvaasis' stay for almost one month on the banks of river Ganga, take bath and offer prayers.
+District Magistrate Indra Kumar Singh told PTI, ''During the month of Magha, 'kalpvaasis' stay for almost one month on the banks of river Ganga, take baths and offer prayers.
 Almost 100 'kalpvaasis' are being shifted to safer and higher places.''
 Superintendent of Police S Anand said they told villagers to go to safer places.
+Opposition parties in Uttar Pradesh on Sunday termed the disaster caused due to flash floods triggered by a massive glacial burst in Uttarakhand's Chamoli district extremely sad, and urged the Centre to extend all possible help to the state.

+Bahujan Samaj Party (BSP) supremo Mayawati said the loss of lives was extremely saddening.

+''The loss of lives in the lower areas caused after an avalanche in Chamoli district of Uttarakhand is extremely saddening.
+The Centre should ensure every type of help to the state government to tackle the disaster.
+This is the demand of the BSP,' she said in a tweet in Hindi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)